zhouyuheng2003/DSD2024-rock-house/Project Document/interface specification v.6.0.md

    1. Feedback2Store is used to give feedback to the recommendation results (a store) and helps optimize recommendation algorithm.
    2. Feedback2Item is used to give feedback to the purchased item and helps stores to offer better service.\
 4. We have updated the description of the algorithm group.
+5. The web group modified some interfaces and added description.